nhsconnect/ITK-FHIR-Emergency-Care-eDischarge/pages/explore/explore_senior_reviewing_clinician.md

    <td>The name of the senior clinician responsible for reviewing the patient treatment and discharge plan.</td>
    <td>1 only</td>
    <td>M</td>
    <td>The person name as held on the source system.
 Where possible this should be broken down into its constituent parts (prefix, given name, family name, suffix).
-The is carried in text and in the FHIR element <b>Practitioner.name</b> and associated sub-elements. </td>
+The is carried in text and in the FHIR element <b>Practitioner.name</b> and associated sub-elements.</td>
   </tr>
   <tr>
    <td>Professional identifier</td>
    <td>The unique identifier issued by the regulatory body e.g., GMC number, HCPC number etc.</td>
    <td>0 to 1</td>
    <td>R</td>
    <td>The professional identifier type and the identifier itself as held on the source system.
-This is An identifier for the person completing the record will be sent (but may not be displayed in the rendered message).
+This is an identifier for the person completing the record will be sent (but may not be displayed in the rendered message).
 This <b>MUST NOT</b> be sent in text but carried in the FHIR element <b>Practitioner.identifier</b> and <b>Practitioner.identifier.type</b></td>
   </tr>
 		<tr>
 		<td colspan="5"><b>* M=Mandatory R=Required O=Optional</b></td>